Skip to main content

 The Windy Gap water rights fluctuate, meaning we cannot anticipate a steady supply from this water right every year.
 We are looking to improve the reliability of Windy Gap water by storing it in the Chimney Hollow Reservoir Project, a collaboration between 12 northeastern Colorado water providers to improve the reliability of water supplies from the Windy Gap Project.

 One additional way we have planned to make the Windy Gap water meet the development needs of Barefoot Lakes is through reuse.
 After indoor, potable water is used, it is treated at the St. Vrain Sanitation District’s wastewater treatment plant, then returned to the St. Vrain Creek.
-The reuse of the Windy Gap water is intended to divert LTWD's water from the St. Vrain Creek and pipe it to the St. Vrain Water Authority, where the water will be treated and returned to LTWD’s water system for our customers’ use.
+The reuse of the Windy Gap water is intended to divert LTWD's water from the St. Vrain Creek and pipe it to a future treatment facility, where the water will be treated and returned to LTWD’s water system for customer use.
+The District is working collaboratively to identify an appropriate location and water treatment technology to treat second-use water and support long-term system reliability.
 This water is fully treated and safe for human consumption.
 Without this project, the water supply will be 83% of what it was intended.
 This could result in more frequent watering restrictions to balance the reduced supply.

 Does LTWD have enough water for future growth?